Code-Institute-Submissions/MileStoneProject-2/Readme.md

 #### About us

-The band is a 1960’s rock band and have around 50 years experience of performing live at numerous events around the world.

 The information was grabbed from Wikipedia, line breaks where added in afterwards after feedback from my mentor that its not good for a UX if theres blocks of words for people to read.
 2 types of Lines were used:
     The first that is thicker and takes up 100% of the window width.